Chemistry - Ph.D.

 - Official transcript(s)

-- Minimum 600 quantitative GRE score or minimum 143 quantitative GRE score is expected (athough the subject GRE is not required, candidates are encouraged to provide a subject GRE score to strengthen their application)
+- Minimum 600 quantitative GRE score or minimum 143 quantitative GRE score is expected (athough the subject GRE is not required, candidates are encouraged to provide a subject GRE score to strengthen their application) (Effective Spring 2020, only the general GRE score will be required)

 - Goal statement